 The HEE study leave budget (derived from the tariff 'top-slice') is intended to cover study leave expenditure of trainees working in both HEE tariff funded posts and non-HEE funded posts (e.g., LEP funded).
-For avoidance of doubt, this excludes the study budget for postgraduate dentists in training, public health trainees, and palliative care doctors as well as General Practice doctors in training working in primary care settings.
+For avoidance of doubt, this excludes the study budget for public health trainees, and palliative care doctors as well as General Practice doctors in training working in primary care settings.
 Study budgets for these trainees are drawn up locally and managed as per existing processes.
-They are referenced in this document as the same principles are applied.
-An overarching summary position is planned so the total financial commitment to study leave is visible annually.
+For postgraduate dentists in training, study leave is funded and managed separately as detailed in Appendix B. An overarching summary position is planned so the total financial commitment to study leave is visible annually.